billbrod/foveated-metamers/README.md

     - `figures.py`: creates various figures.
     - `compose_figures.py`: combines plots (as created by functions in `figures.py`) into multi-panel figures.
+    - `other_data.py`: functions to fit a line (hinged or not) to the Dacey 1992 data, which gives the receptive field size of retinal ganglion cells.
+This also uses `numpyro` and so looks fairly similar to `mcmc.py`.
     - `create_mad_images.py`: synthesize Maximally-Differentiating images (as in Wang and Simoncelli, 2008), to highlight mean-squared error remaining in human metamers.